varunjm/Bug-life-time-estimator/README.md

 * Run the playbook using this `ansible-playbook -i <inventory file> <playbook-file.yml>`.
 Below is the screen cast of a playbook in execution.
 ![Playbook-example](/images/deploy.gif)
-* Check the functionality of the bot as described in the use cases.
+* Check the functionality of the bot as described in the [use cases](https://github.ncsu.edu/adeshka/SE-Bot/blob/master/DEPLOY.md).

-### Running the app
-* In a terminal, run `ngrok http <port number>`.
-Use the same port number provided in the `config.json` file.
-* In another terminal run `npm install` followed by `npm start` in the same directory as `app.js`.
-This installs all the dependencies and starts the app (bot)